find a Clinician/Physician

 Lasers have the following applications in ophthalmology:

-• Create a hole in the peripheral iris to prevent or treat an acute attack of narrow-angle glaucoma.
-The procedure is called laser peripheral iridotomy.
+Nd:YAG and argon lasers are used to create a hole in the peripheral iris to prevent or treat acute angle-closure glaucoma.

 The American Society for Laser Medicine and Surgery, Inc. is the world’s largest scientific organization dedicated to promoting research, education and high standards of clinical care in the field of medical laser applications.
 It provides a forum for the exchange of scientific information and participation in communicating the latest developments in laser medicine and surgery to clinicians, research investigators, government and regulatory agencies, and the public.